MorelAntoine/Unity-Character-Mechanism/Light/README.md

 character mechanism.
 The goal of this version is to provide a basic structure of code with a low cost in memory and less code to maintain compared to the Normal version.

-The Light Character Mechanism comes with five different types of Light Character Mechanism, so be sure to checkout which version fit your needs.
+The Light Character Mechanism comes with five different types of mechanism, so be sure to checkout which version fit your needs.

 ## Structure